 All of this lens's switches are mostly recessed, with just enough raised surface to be usable with gloves on.
 Note that the IS ON/OFF switch is raised in the center vs. both sides for tactile differentiation.

 As already mentioned, the focus ring feels great, and the shape of this ring aids in the quality experience.
-The focus recall ring has a new, much-improved look and feel.
-The black grip ring has a new diamond pattern that sticks to fingers.
+The focus recall ring received a new, much-improved look and feel on the version III lens.
+The black grip ring also received a new diamond pattern that sticks to fingers.

 Notably missing on this RF lens is a control ring.